 Marari Beach is the perfect base for those wanting to combine the beach with Kerala’s backwaters, which are the main reason for tourists to visit the state.

-It is just under 100 kilometers from Kochi, the state capital.
+It is just under 100 kilometers from the city of Kochi.

 You can happily relax there and just enjoy the atmosphere.

 The Kumarakom Bird Sanctuary is definitely worth a trip and you can watch the locals making a variety of things from coir – the fibrous cover on coconuts.

 Dhanushkodi is the closest point of India to Sri Lanka.

 It is where the Bay of Bengal meets the Indian Ocean.